Democrats, Republicans race to finish in Ga. as Trump casts shadow over Senate runoffs

 Though Republicans had confidence they could shape what went into Trump’s teleprompter when he spoke at night in Dalton, Ga., they said they had no idea what he would improvise and were worried about his mood.

-Democratic strategists, also, expected Trump to play a decisive role in the outcome.
+Democratic strategists also expected Trump to play a decisive role in the outcome.

 “All of the story is about their turnout,” said J.B.
 Poersch, the president of the Senate Majority PAC, the largest outside group supporting Democrats in the state.
 “If they win it is because they had enough enthusiasm to go to the polls.
 And if they lose it is because there was a lot of ambivalence.”